 Contaminated needles and other contaminated sharps will not be bent, recapped, sheared or purposely broken.
-OSHA allows an exception to this if the procedure would require that the contaminated needle be recapped or removed and no alternative is feasible and the action is required by medical procedure.
-If such action is required then the recapping or removal of the needle must be done by the use of a mechanical device or a one-handed technique.
-At this facility recapping or removal is not permitted.
+OSHA allows an exception to this if the procedure would require that the contaminated needle be recapped or removed, and no alternative is feasible, and the action is required by medical procedure.
+If such action is required, then the recapping or removal of the needle must be done with a mechanical device or a one-handed technique.
+At this facility, recapping or removal is not permitted.
 Needles must be equipped with safety devices.

-(3) Containers for Non-Reusable Sharps
+(3) Containers for Nonreusable Sharps

-Contaminated sharps that are reusable are to be placed immediately, or as soon as possible, after use into appropriate sharps containers.
-At this facility the sharps containers are puncture resistant, labeled with a biohazard label and are leak proof.
+Contaminated sharps that are reusable are to be placed immediately, or as soon as possible, after use in appropriate sharps containers.
+At this facility, the sharp containers are puncture resistant, labeled with a biohazard label, and leak proof.

-Non-reusable sharps containers that are used for needle and other small biohazardous sharps are to be kept in the "Med Shed."
-It is the responsibility of the Medical Director to inform the Camp Director when they become full.
-The Camp Director or his designee will transport the properly closed container which has been bagged in plastic to one of the local medical facilities for proper disposal.
+Nonreusable sharps containers that are used for needle and other small biohazardous sharps are to be kept in the "Med Shed."
+The Medical Director is responsible for informing the Camp Director when they are full.
+The Camp Director or his designated person will transport the properly closed container bagged in plastic to one of the local medical facilities for proper disposal.